18 Fantastic Things to do in Ubud, Bali

 Eat Healthy/Cafe Hop

-If you are one that watches what you eat and enjoys lemongrass chilled tea with an acai smoothie bowl you will never want to leave Ubud.
-Seriously there are so many good eats around here and for a fraction of what you would pay for healthy food back home.
+You will never want to leave Ubud if you watch what you eat and enjoy lemongrass chilled tea with an acai smoothie bowl.
+Seriously, there are so many good eats around here, and for a fraction of what you would pay for healthy food back home.

-While traditional Indonesian food may not be the healthiest, the Balinese have caught on for visitors’ want for Buddha Bowls, leaf-wrapped veggie burgers, tofu scrambles, and almond chai juices.
-You can find a hip cafe on almost every corner of Ubud and although it is more expensive to eat here than at a true local (or warung) in Bali, at 60,000 IDR for a turmeric smoothie bowl it’s hard to complain.
+While traditional Indonesian food may not be the healthiest, the Balinese have caught on to visitors’ desire for Buddha Bowls, leaf-wrapped veggie burgers, tofu scrambles, and almond chai juices.
+You can find a hip cafe on almost every corner of Ubud, and although it is more expensive to eat here than at a true local (or warung) in Bali, at 60,000 IDR for a turmeric smoothie bowl, it’s hard to complain.

-It’s also worth noting that Bali is one of the few places we have found in the world that truly caters to vegan and vegetarian diets.
+It’s also worth noting that Bali is one of the few places in the world that truly caters to vegan and vegetarian diets.
 Seriously, on every menu, you can find amazing vegan and vegetarian dishes.
-No more side eye rolls for stating you’re a vegetarian here.
+No more side-eyes for stating you’re a vegetarian here.

 Some of our favorite places to eat in Ubud are: